yiycz/GP-EXAMPLE-BANK/examples/a-chip-in-the-brain.md

 ---
-tags: [Science & Technology, Technology, Healthcare, Brain-Computer Interfaces, Ethics]
+tags: [Science, Technology, Healthcare, Ethics]
 ---

 ## A Chip in the Brain